stroxler/tapl-reference-impls/tapl-ocaml/ch-07+-fulluntyped/README.md

 Note that in the "pure" untyped lambda calculus we *only* had `NameBind`, there was no such thing as a "value" bound to a global name.

-The de brujin index of a term is how closely bound the term is